diffeo/go-coordinate/README.md

 Status
 ------

-(As of 13 Oct 2015)
+(As of 18 Oct 2015)

-The overall system is probably usable for some applications, though I have not done any particular real-world testing yet.
-With the exception of continuous jobs, the entire system should work as expected, including passing all of the Python tests (and their ported equivalents here).
+The overall system is expected to be complete, though I have not done any particular real-world testing yet.
+All of the Python tests (and their ported equivalents here) pass.

 This implementation has no way to make outbound calls to a Coordinate server from a Go program.
 This will likely involve creating a new